ramalho/runefinder/README.md

 ### 2 Use it to generate the data file

-This produces a `bindata.go` source file:
+This step produces a `bindata.go` source file:

 ```
 $ go-bindata -pkg runeweb data/